tek's favorite actors & actresses

 Gellar, Sarah Michelle

 Of course, first, foremost, and forever, she is Buffy.
 But actually, the first thing I ever saw her in was a campy little daytime teen soap opera called Swans Crossing, and she was totally my favorite character on the show.
 Even then I thought she was destined for major stardom.
 So I was happy when she later got a role on All My Children, and then I was thrilled when she got Buffy.
-I've also enjoyed her in other things like Scooby-Doo, and Cruel Intentions, and I Know What You Did Last Summer, and The Grudge.
-I watched a little bit of Ringer (maybe just the first episode), but couldn't get into it, I'm afraid.
-Um, I guess she was okay in Southland Tales.
-I liked her in The Crazy Ones, and in the fourth installment of Princess Rap Battle.
+I've also enjoyed her in other things like Scooby-Doo; and Cruel Intentions; and I Know What You Did Last Summer; and The Grudge; and Southland Tales; and The Crazy Ones; and in the fourth installment of Princess Rap Battle.
 Also she voiced April in TMNT.